 Oliver Cromwell (April 26, 1599 September 3, 1658) was an English military and political leader who became a Parliamentary General and then the Lord Protector of a nominal republic called the Commonwealth of England, Scotland and Ireland.
 He and his son remain the only 'commoners' to have been head of state in England and Scotland.
 As the following demonstrates, he is one of the most controversial figures in British history.

 The Monty Python songnote on him is accurate, though some of its tone is contentious (such as him personally sending Colonel Pride, see below).
 Conversely the 1970 film Cromwell seriously exaggerates his importance in the run up to war, promotes him to Commander of the Parliamentary forces far too early, ignores the Second Civil War (the defining moment when he backed the army wanting to kill Charles) and ignores his exploits in Ireland, as well as having him laugh when parliament requests he become King.
 In the movie he considers the offer ridiculous, when in reality he gave it serious consideration (he eventually adopted many of the trappings and ceremonies of monarchy, becoming a king in all but name).
 It also gets very pro-Cromwell in its last few minutes, saying Britain wouldnt have democracy without him.
 It never addresses the fact that people hated him so much that they dug up his corpse and beheaded it.
-In the 2003 film To Kill A King he is portrayed as a Robespiere-like idealist-turned-dictator, committed to republican ideas and popular sovereignty; he is also played by Tim Roth which contrasts with the historical image of Cromwell being a large and imposing man.
+In the 2003 film To Kill A King he is portrayed as a Robespierre-like idealist-turned-dictator, committed to republican ideas and popular sovereignty; he is also played by Tim Roth which contrasts with the historical image of Cromwell being a large and imposing man.
 The 2008 British drama The Devil's Whore, where he is played by The Wire's Dominic West, also somewhat romanticises Cromwell, making him far more conflicted and angsty than history paints him.